james-willis/sedona-spatialbench/README.md

 SpatialBench inherits its speed and efficiency from the tpchgen-rs project, which is one of the fastest open-source data generators available.

 Key performance benefits:
-- Zero-copy, streaming architecture: Generates data in constant memory, suitable for very large datasets.
+- **Zero-copy, streaming architecture**: Generates data in constant memory, suitable for very large datasets.
-- Multithreaded from the ground up: Leverages all CPU cores for high-throughput generation.
+- **Multithreaded from the ground up**: Leverages all CPU cores for high-throughput generation.
-- Arrow-native output: Supports fast serialization to Parquet and other formats without bottlenecks.
+- **Arrow-native output**: Supports fast serialization to Parquet and other formats without bottlenecks.
-- Fast geometry generation: The Spider module generates millions of spatial geometries per second, with deterministic output and affine transforms.
+- **Fast geometry generation**: The Spider module generates millions of spatial geometries per second, with deterministic output and affine transforms.

 ## How is SpatialBench dbgen built?